meanzad/movie-recommendation-system/README.md

 Cosine similarity is a mathematical way to measure the similarity between two vectors or sets of information.
 It's implemented using the sklearn module. np.argpartition gives us the sorted indices of the 5 highest similarites, which is then used to index into the movies dataframe to get the 5 closest search results.

+##### Recommendation_Engine:

+The recommendation algorithm uses a collaborative filtering algoirthm using Pandas to suggest movies.

+The algorithm begins by finding simliar_users from the ratings dataset that have given the movie being queried a rating greater than 4.
+Then similar_user_recs is found out by finding the movieIds of all the movies rated above 4 by the similar_users.